GeekyAnts/flutter-starter/folder_structure.md

 #### Routes**:**

-An app has to display multiple screens depending upon the user’s needs.
+An app has to display multiple screens depending upon the developer's needs.
 Hence we need different set of routes to display those screens.
-We have set up a basic file (routes.dart) in which we are demonstrating how a user can set-up routes of his application.
-We have added **go_router** as a dependency for routing so that same application can be run on flutter_web too, but if a user wants he can use basic routing as well but just uncommenting the code and using it as per requirements.
+We have set up a basic file (routes.dart) in which we are demonstrating how you can set-up routes of your application.
+We have added **go_router** as a dependency for routing so that same application can be run on flutter_web too, but if you want you can use basic routing as well by just uncommenting the code and using it as per requirements.

 #### Screens:

 The whole UI of the application can be placed under this folder.
 For the starter kit we will be providing a basic sign in/ sign up screen along with a home screen.
-User can also do a fresh start by deleting all these files but since sign in/ sign up screens are almost a part of every application hence will be provided under basic UI.
+You can also do a fresh start by deleting all these files but since sign in/ sign up screens are almost a part of every application hence will be provided under basic UI.

 Folder structure will be like :